-Pursuant to its charter, the Compensation Committee has responsibility for reviewing and determining the compensation of our CEO at least annually, as well as for evaluating our CEO's performance in light of the corporate goals and objectives applicable to him.
+Pursuant to its charter, the Compensation Committee has responsibility for reviewing and determining the compensation of our CEO at least annually.
 In reviewing our CEO's compensation each year and considering any potential adjustments, the Compensation Committee exercises its business judgment after taking into consideration several factors, including our financial results, his individual performance and strategic leadership, its understanding of competitive market data and practices, and his current total compensation and pay history.

 In addition, the Compensation Committee annually reviews and determines the compensation of our other executive officers, including our other named executive officers, and it also approves the terms of any employment offers for our executive officers.
-In doing so, the Compensation Committee is responsible for ensuring that the compensation of our executive officers, including our named executive officers, is consistent with our executive compensation philosophy and objectives.
+In doing so, the Compensation Committee is responsible for helping to ensure that the compensation of our executive officers, including our named executive officers, is consistent with our executive compensation philosophy and objectives.